hieulhaiwork/hieulhaiwork/README.md

 - 💼 Worked at DENSO Viet Nam as an AI Engineer.
 - 🎓 Currently, I am a 3rd year student majoring in Artificial Intelligence at FPT University.
 - 🥅 Goals: I am focusing on AI related competitions as well as writing papers as a researcher.
-- ⚡ Fun fact: I can consider myself a cheerful and sociable person but difficult to approach if you first meet me.

 ## 🔧 Technologies & Tools
 ![Python](https://img.shields.io/badge/Python-3776AB?style=for-the-badge&logo=python&logoColor=white)